More On One Card Pulls

 Nothing is set in stone so sometimes the one in a thousand shot can pay off and at other times a dead cert fails to materialize.
 The degree of grayness is important and that is a tough challenge for a single card.
 The Celtic Cross would not be one of the most used spreads in existence if a single card worked just as well.

-There is nothing wrong with using a single card in answer to any question if that is what you wish to do but I still stand by my original warning of “Don’t give it more than it can handle.”
+There is nothing wrong with using a single card in answer to any question if you wish to do.
+However, I still stand by my original warning of “Don’t give it more than it can handle.”

 More On One Card Pulls – Article by Paul (Admin)